Canon 1200D vs Sony A7

 It is notable that the A7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1200D does not offer wifi capability.

 Both the 1200D and the A7 have been discontinued, but can regularly be found used on eBay.
 The A7 was replaced by the Sony A7 II, while the 1200D was followed by the Canon 1300D.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Sony websites.

 Review summary: Canon 1200D vs Sony A7